What is DeFi? Complete Guide 2025

 4. Staking and Liquid Staking

-DeFi protocols offer various staking opportunities:
+Blockchain networks offer various staking opportunities:

-• Rocket Pool - Decentralized Ethereum staking
+• Rocket Pool - decentralised Ethereum delegation

 5. Derivatives and Synthetic Assets

-DeFi enables complex financial instruments:
+DeFi protocols enable complex monetary instruments:

-• GMX - Decentralized perpetual exchange
+• GMX - decentralised perpetual exchange

-• Synthetix - Synthetic asset protocol
+• Synthetix - Synthetic asset platform

-• dYdX - Decentralized derivatives trading
+• dYdX - decentralised derivatives trading

-DeFi vs Traditional Finance
+DeFi vs Traditional Banking

 ControlBanks control your fundsYou control your funds

-TransparencyLimited visibility into operationsFully transparent on blockchain
+TransparencyLimited visibility into operationsFully transparent on distributed ledger

 Operating HoursBusiness hours, holidays24/7/365